Gain access to personalized product screening, the best pricing, rewards, and more!

 Preventing Almond Moth Reinfestation

-• Remember that to prevent future infestations you can store food goods in plastic containers, and only buy enough food goods for a week.
-Regularly monitor your pantry with Pro-Pest Pantry Moth traps and apply Novacide Aerosol to your pantry every 7 months or so for continued protection.
+- Remember that to prevent future infestations, you can store food in plastic containers and only buy enough food for a week.
+Regularly monitor your pantry with Pro-Pest Pantry Moth traps and apply Novacide Aerosol every seven months for continued protection.